 The second opening statement will grab the attention of the admissions committee members much faster than the first.

 As such, when you’re writing your statement, make sure you shoot for an opening like example one.

 Action step: When writing a statement of purpose, open your SOP with a clear and compelling hook.

 2) Does the statement of purpose tell a story?

 Admissions committee members are human beings.
 Just like you and I, they like to be entertained.

-When you write your SOP, instead of relaying the events of your life in a dull and rote fashion, you should progress from your hook to tell the review committee the story of how you have got to where you are today and how you decided where you want to be in the future.
+When you write your SOP, instead of relaying the events of your life in a dull and rote fashion, you should progress from your hook to tell your story.
+How have your life events influenced where you are today and, more importantly, where you want to be in the future.

 Poor Statement of Purpose Opening Paragraph